Distillery-Dev/ComfyUI-serverless/README.md

 Ports use a single output in the UI for simplicity, with internal logic handling mode-specific behavior.

-#### 2. DiscomfortWorkflowTools (The Engine)
+#### 2. WorkflowTools (The Engine)
 This utility class provides the core functionality:

-- **discover_ports()**: Analyzes workflows to identify DiscomfortPorts, infer their types/modes, and compute execution order ✅
+- **discover_ports()**: Analyzes workflows to identify DiscomfortPorts, infer their types/modes, and compute execution order
-- **stitch_workflows()**: Merges multiple workflow JSONs by renumbering nodes/links and creating cross-workflow connections ✅
+- **stitch_workflows()**: Merges multiple workflow JSONs by renumbering nodes/links and creating cross-workflow connections
-- **run_sequential()**: Executes workflows in a loop with state preservation (90% complete; basic single-iteration runs work, full testing ongoing)
+- **run_sequential()**: General-purpose runner that executes workflows with state preservation (90% complete; basic single-iteration runs work, full testing ongoing).
-- **serialize()/deserialize()**: Handles data persistence across iterations ✅

-The engine relies on the WorkFlowContext for object I/O and manipulates prompts pre-execution to inject data loaders.
+The engine relies on the WorkFlowContext for object I/O and manipulates prompts pre-execution to correctly insert/extract data to/from the nested workflows.

 #### 3. WorkflowContext (The Data Store)
 This utility class provides the core functionality: